 San Francisco’s Greek Orthodox Cathedral was destroyed by the 1989 earthquake.
 It was only then, more than a decade later, being rebuilt.
 On that first Sunday after the attack, we sat in folding chairs in a chapel taking the place of a cathedral.
 We prayed in a cathedraltaken down by an earthquake for those in the Twin Towers taken down by planes.
 We watched Father Steven and listened to Bishop Anthony and looked through the stained glass windows salvaged from the old cathedral on Valencia.

 The only items salvaged from St. Nicholas in New York would be a charred cross and a twisted brass candelabra.

-After the service, after Bishop Anthony eloquently addressed what had happened in New York and began handing out the antidoron – the blessed bread we share at the end of the service – the choir sang God Bless America (land that I love) and after accepting the antidoron, Karen and I walked slowly towards the exit (stand beside her) past little Greek ladies stuffed into black dresses.
-They sang along, not knowing what the words meant (and guide her) but appreciating the beauty they made.
-As we passed the tear-streaked faces of women born in another country but celebrating their new home in song (through the night with a light from above) Karen and I held hands and cried and became The Singers once again.
-Please take a moment to remember those who lost their lives on September 11, 2001.
+After the service, after Bishop Anthony eloquently addressed what had happened in New York and began handing out the antidoron – the blessed bread we share at the end of the service – the choir sang "God Bless America" (land that I love) and after accepting the antidoron, Karen and I walked slowly towards the exit (stand beside her) past little Greek ladies stuffed into black dresses.
+They sang along, these old Greek women, maybe not knowing what each word meant (and guide her) but, like Karen and me in New Zealand, they appreciated the power and beauty of the song.
+As we passed the tear-streaked faces of women born in another country but celebrating their adopted home in song (through the night with a light from above) Karen and I held hands and cried and became The Singers once again.